-This takes a lot of the start-up costs and hassle out of starting a business.
+This takes a lot of the start-up costs and hassles out of starting a business.
 It also gives you a platform in which to start marketing.

 But, let’s assume you have no idea about what to sell on Amazon?
 As a result, you are experiencing self-doubt.
 This is common, especially when you mix this with parents who want you to get a job, friends who earn minimum wage and family members who talk about not taking risks and just taking the slow lane to success.

-But there is a few easy solutions, it involves working backwards and implementing a method based on your initial goals.
+But there are a few easy solutions, it involves working backwards and implementing a method based on your initial goals.

 I talk to someone new every week about their goals, people who are in business, work at minimum wage and everyone in-between.

-The primary issue I see is a lack of a concrete goals.
+The primary issue I see is a lack of concrete goals.